aliexpressru/memcached/README.md

 #### Metrics

-`MemcachedClient` writes RT and RPS metrics to diagnostics.
-To disable it specify:
+`MemcachedClient` writes RT and RPS metrics to either Prometheus or OpenTelemetry diagnostics.
+To disable metrics specify:

 ```json
 {